Prescott Real Estate Lawyers

 Common Real Estate Law Issues in Prescott

 Financing: The majority of people in Prescott can't afford to make a major real estate purchase by paying the full purchase price up front.
-Most persons and small businesses, therefore, use a mortgage to make real estate purchases.
-A mortgage is a loan authorized for the purpose of buying a piece of property, with the bank obtaining a security interest in that property until the loan and interest are paid off.
+Most individuals and small businesses, therefore, use a mortgage to make real estate purchases.
+A mortgage is a loan given for the purpose of buying a piece of property, with the bank obtaining a security interest in that property until the loan and interest are paid off.

 Find a Prescott Lawyer that Specializes in Your Area of Need: